Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Applications of the Surgery

-It remains to show that all the dropped components of $\mathcal{M}_{\mathbb{H}}$ are not torii and no handles are broken.
+It remains to show that all the dropped components of $\mathcal{M}_{\mathbb{H}}$ are not tori and no handles are broken.

-\begin{claim} The topological constraint that $\Sigma$ is homeomorphic to $\mathbb{S}^3$ rules out \begin{enumerate}[(a)] \item Dropped components being diffeomorphic to torii. \item The breaking of a handle during surgery. \end{enumerate} \end{claim}\begin{proof} We prove (a), (b) follows identically.
+\begin{claim} The topological constraint that $\Sigma$ is homeomorphic to $\mathbb{S}^3$ rules out \begin{enumerate}[(a)] \item Dropped components being diffeomorphic to tori, $\mathbb{S}^2\times \mathbb{S}^1$. \item The breaking of a handle during surgery. \end{enumerate} \end{claim}\begin{proof} We prove (a), (b) follows identically.
 Suppose for contradiction that there is at least one dropped component that is a torus.
 Let $t$ be the first time a torus is dropped in surgery.
-It is clear that the presurgery domain $M_{t^-}$ would have $\mathbb{Z}^3\subset\pi_1(M_{t^-})$.
-By the above Lemma, the initial condition $\hat\Sigma$ must have have non-trivial fundamental group.
+It is clear that some component of the pre-surgery hypersurface $M_{t^-}$ would have a non-trivial fundamental group (i.e. size greater than 1).
+By Lemma \ref{isotopy}, the initial condition $\hat\Sigma$ must also have had non-trivial fundamental group.
 This is a contradiction to $\Sigma$ being homeomorphic to $\mathbb{S}^3$. \end{proof} Thus, all dropped components are isotopic to spheres and no handles are broken.

 We now use backward induction to deduce $\hat\Sigma$ is smoothly isotopic to the round $\mathbb{S}^3$.
 There are finitely many surgeries, thus, there is a finite set of times $t_1<\ldots<t_n$ when the flow is stopped.